todiadiyatmo/bash-backup-rotation-script/README.md

 		sh backup_rotation.sh

-##Contribute
+##Contribute and Contact

 Everybody is welcome to fork and contribute.
 If you need to pull something just post it on the message board.